ttimbers/distransam/README.md

 ### distransam

+Randomly samples a time series groups and plates/sites to get equal N's for both plates/sites and samples from each group

+Takes a data frame containing a time series, a column name for the grouping variable, a column name for the plates/sites variable, and a column name for the sample id's.
+Returns one with equal N's for both plates/sites and samples from each group.

-Randomly samples groups to get equal N's.
-Takes a data frame, and returns one with equal N's for each group.
-For unequal sample sizes, it finds the minimum sample size from the smallest group, and randomly selects that number of samples from each group.
-A single sub-groups can be specified, as can a maximum N value.
-The returned object is a dataframe, with all the same original columns as the original data frame.
+For unequal site numbers, it finds the minimum site number from the smallest group, and randomly selects that number of sites from each group.
+For unequal sample sizes between sites, it finds the minimum sample size from the smallest site, and randomly selects that number of samples from each group.
+The returned object is a dataframe, with all the same columns as the original data frame.

 note - that because this package uses dplyr & `%>%` both distransam & dplyr libraries must be loaded